miguelbcr/RxPaparazzo/README.md

 The `response` instance holds a reference to the path where the image was persisted.

-The path is under app name folder on the root of the external storage.
+By default, the path is under app name folder on the root of the external storage, but you can save the images in internal storage by using `.useInternalStorage()`

 ### Calling the gallery to retrieve an image.